Mu'awiya I: Assessment and legacy

 In the long-term, Mu'awiya's system proved precarious and unviable.
 Reliance on personal relations meant his government was dependent on paying and pleasing its agents instead of commanding them.
 This created a "system of indulgence", according to Crone.
 The governors became increasingly unaccountable and amassed personal wealth.
 The tribal balance on which he relied was insecure and a slight fluctuation would lead to factionalism and infighting.
 When Yazid became caliph, he continued his father's model.
 Controversial as his nomination had been, he had to face the rebellions of Husayn and Ibn al-Zubayr.
 Although he was able to defeat them with the help of his governors and the Syrian army, the system fractured as soon as he died in November 683.
 The provincial ashraf defected to Ibn al-Zubayr, as did the Qaysite tribes, who had migrated to Syria during Mu'awiya's reign and were opposed to the Quda'a confederation on whom Sufyanid power rested.
-In a matter of months the authority of Yazid's successor, Mu'awiya II, was restricted to Damascus and its environs.
+Within a matter of months the authority of Yazid's successor, Mu'awiya II, had become restricted to Damascus and its environs.
 Although the Umayyads, backed by the Quda'a, were able to reconquer the Caliphate after the decade-long second civil war, it was under the leadership of Marwan, founder of the new ruling Umayyad house, the Marwanids, and his son Abd al-Malik.
 Having realized the weakness of Mu'awiya's model and lacking in his political skill, the Marwanids abandoned his system in favor of a more traditional form of governance where the caliph was the central authority.
 Nonetheless, the hereditary succession introduced by Mu'awiya became a permanent feature of many of the Muslim governments that followed.

 Kennedy views the preservation of the Caliphate's unity as Mu'awiya's greatest achievement.
 Expressing a similar viewpoint, Mu'awiya's biographer R. Stephen Humphreys states that although maintaining the integrity of the Caliphate would have been an achievement on its own, Mu'awiya was intent on vigorously continuing the conquests that had been initiated by Abu Bakr and Umar.
 By creating a formidable navy, he made the Caliphate the dominant force in the eastern Mediterranean and the Aegean.
 Control of northeastern Iran was secured and the Caliphate's frontier was expanded in North Africa.
 Madelung deems Mu'awiya a corruptor of the caliphal office, under whom the precedence in Islam (sabiqa), which was the determining factor in the choice of earlier caliphs, gave way to the might of the sword, the people became his subjects and he became the "absolute lord over their life and death".
 He strangled the communal spirit of Islam and used the religion as a tool of "social control, exploitation and military terrorization".